dataq-instruments/Beta-Firmware/README.md

 ![alt text](https://www.dataq.com/resources/repository/lmflash2.png)

 8. Press the Program Button at the lower left corner.
-When it finishes, the device should be FLASHING Green or Yellow, based on the USB mode enabled.
+When it finishes, the device should be FLASHING Green (Windaq compatible, or LibUSB) or Yellow (Virtual COM port, or CDC), based on the USB mode enabled.